 What is TMS Therapy?

-TMS is both non-invasive and non-systemic.
-It has fewer side effects than other treatments.
-In some cases, no side effects at all.
-Other treatments rely on deep brain stimulation or vagus nerve stimulation.
+TMS therapy is non-invasive which means TMS does not require a surgical operation.
+Other brain stimulation therapies rely on deep brain stimulation or vagus nerve stimulation.
 Unlike those treatments, TMS does not require electrode implantation or surgery.
-It will not cause seizures or require the use of anesthesia sedation.
-In fact, TMS will not affect cognitive function.
-Patients can go about daily activities following treatment.
+It will not cause seizures or require the use of anesthesia sedation like for electroconvulsive therapy.
+In fact, TMS does not affect cognitive function.
+Patients can go about daily activities following their treatment.

 If you are receiving TMS therapy and require a break, feel pain, or believe the coil may have accidentally moved, your TMS technician can pause your treatment to make sure you are comfortable.

-Who Should Not Get TMS Therapy?
+Who Should Not Get TMS?

 TMS may be contraindicated in patients with non-removable metallic implants or ferromagnetic medical devices above the neckline.
 Dental fillings and piercings are typically safe for TMS therapy.
 Generally, if patients can safely receive an MRI, then they can receive TMS therapy.

 TMS treatments may have other limitations specific to a particular provider or particular TMS protocol, so ask for a specific list of conditions and requirements before scheduling treatment sessions.

 On the internet, some people have claimed that TMS treatment led to negative repercussions in their lives.
 Upon closer inspection of these claims, readers will find that in every case, extraneous circumstances are likely the cause for the alleged negative effects of TMS therapy.
 TMS therapy should not make you feel worse, however, if you become uncomfortable during treatment, you can inform a staff member or clinician and they will pause or discontinue TMS treatment.